 • Texas: Hurricanes, energy, utility and other infrastructure updates.

-• New York: Residential and infrastructure projects.
+• New York: Residential and infrastructure upgrades.

-• Illinois: Companies flocking to the Chicago area.
+• Illinois: Companies relocating to the Chicago area.

 Where HVAC Technicians Will Be in High Demand in the Future

-Projections Central, who develops long-term occupational projections, forecasts these states to have the biggest demand for technicians by 2028:
+Projections Central, who develops long-term occupational projections, expects these states to have the biggest demand for technicians by 2028:

 1. Utah, 31.1%